-Pot or Trap means any lobster trap, modified lobster trap, fish pot, fish trap, conch pot, scup pot or other, other than nets, that is placed on the ocean bottom and designed to catch finfish or lobsters.
+Trap means any lobster trap, modified lobster trap, fish pot, fish trap, conch pot, or other contrivance, other than nets, that is placed on the ocean bottom and designed to catch finfish or lobsters.

-Pot Trawls or Strings means single pots tied together in a series and buoyed at both ends.
+Trawls means a series of single traps that are tied together and buoyed at one or both ends.